-butlerbookbinding asked: You mean you don't enjoy sitting there with your teeth clenched, cursing the writers every time they do something that doesn't make any sense, or actually contradicts the book from the Bible which they claim is central to the plot?
+butlerbookbinding said: You mean you don't enjoy sitting there with your teeth clenched, cursing the writers every time they do something that doesn't make any sense, or actually contradicts the book from the Bible which they claim is central to the plot?
 (Because, you know, Death had an opening act or three.
 Although they did get the horse colours!)
 Sorry, about that, I'd missed your lengthy post about your feelings re: Sleepy Hollow.

 no. why would i watch a tv show i don’t particularly enjoy or find interesting, just to make fun of it on my blog? that would just make me look like a total asshole.